LeMyst/WikibaseIntegrator/README.md

 ### Login using OAuth1 or OAuth2 ###

-OAuth is the authentication method recommended by the Mediawiki developpers.
+OAuth is the authentication method recommended by the Mediawiki developers.
 It can be used for authenticating a bot or to use WBI as a backend for an application.

 #### As a bot ####